kristofzerbe/kiko.io/source/_posts/2025/Lucent-September.md

 In my hometown of Wiesbaden, they say, <cite>After the wine festival, autumn is just around the corner</cite>.
 That was only recently, so I am trying with a heavy heart to mentally prepare myself for the dark season.

 But this weekend, there's no sign of that yet.
-It's 82 degrees Fahrenheit, and the flowers and insects are going for it.
+It's 28 degrees Celsius, and the flowers and insects are going for it.
 Everything is blooming, buzzing, and humming, and Thomas is busy working in the middle of it all.

 <!-- more -->